Mastercraft-ad/HealthGuard-X/COMPREHENSIVE_DOCUMENTATION.md

    - Institution name
    - Registration documents
    - Location and address
-3. Pay 2 BDAG annual subscription
+3. Pay 2 BDAG annual subscription for testing but it can be added
 4. Wait for admin verification

 **Step 2: Admit Patients**